Evryway/evryway.github.io/_posts/2016-3-4-Dev-Blog-Week-2.md

 Most games will pop you into the world at a pre-defined point, and many let you specify a point that you'll arrive at or respawn at if you die.
 There's often a real-world metaphor that translates into selecting and anchoring your start position in the virtual world, for example sleeping in a bed in Minecraft or Terraria.

 For my virtual world, I'll be starting with the Unity scene origin as my world origin - the point in space that maps to (0,0,0).
 This means the point in the world at 0 metres down each of the X,Y and Z axes.
 I'll also be starting with the assumption that I should be pointing "forward" in the scene.
 This means pointing down the Z axis in the Unity scene.

+In the future, we'll look at arrival points, transit between these points and more - but that's a long way off yet.

 #### Coordinate Systems